Acrylic vs. Glass - Framing Fine Art

 Also in Blog

-You are the proud new owner of a beautiful piece of artwork and just can’t WAIT to hang it on that big blank wall...
+You are the proud new owner of a beautiful piece of artwork and can’t wait to hang it on that big blank wall...
 Now what?